Skip to content

 How to Avoid Date Mistakes

 First, make sure you are counting from the correct start date.
-A legal or billing period may start on the date of issue, the next day, or the date of receipt.
+A formal or subscription period may start on the date of issue, the next day, or the date of receipt.
 The math can be perfect while the starting assumption is wrong.

 Second, check the required format.
 If you need to write the answer down, use ISO format when there is any chance the date will be read internationally.
 That prevents confusion between month-first and day-first numbering.